civicdatacoop/civicdatacooperative.com/README.md

-# civicdatacooperative.com
+# Redirection for civicdatacooperative.com domain
-Redirection for civicdatacooperative.com domain
+This repository is a placeholder (webhosting) for civicdatacooperative.com domain.
+It redirects requests to civicdatacoop.uk domain.